neilharan/openafis/README.md

 **IN DEVELOPMENT: target completion early October 2020**.

-A high performance one-to-many (1:N) fingerprint matching library for commodity hardware, written in modern platform independent C++.
+A high-performance one-to-many (1:N) fingerprint matching library for commodity hardware, written in modern platform-independent C++.

-Targeting contrained hardware, the library can be optimized for score time or memory usage.
-There are options for parallelising the scoring process.
-See Benchmarks below for details of the performance metrics the library is focused on.
+Note: this library is focused on the matching problem.
+It does not extract minutiae from images.

+The goal is to accurately (competitive FVC-onGoing) identify one minutiae-set from a pool of 50K on modest-spec laptop equipment within one second.

 ## Supported operating systems